miaowangcissy/animal_behavior_analysis_in_python/README.md

-# Python for Animal Behavioral Analysis (5-Day Workshop)
+# Animal Behavior Analysis in Python (5-Day Practice courses)

 **Duration:** 5 Days
 **Prerequisites:** Entry-level knowledge of Python syntax is desirable, but not mandatory.